huhisoft/huhi-browser/README.md

 ## Overview

-This repository holds the build tools needed to build the huhi desktop browser for macOS, Windows, and Linux.
+This repository holds the build tools needed to build the Huhi desktop browser for macOS, Windows, and Linux.
 In particular, it fetches and syncs code from the projects we define in `package.json` and `src/huhi/DEPS`:

   - [Chromium](https://chromium.googlesource.com/chromium/src.git)
     - Fetches code via `depot_tools`.